-Shigaraki is one of the oldest Japan ancient kilns and famous for its long ceramics history.
-It is also a place known for producing tea ware for the traditional tea ceremony.
+Shigaraki is one of the oldest Japanese ancient kilns and famous for its long ceramics history.
+It is also a place known for producing teaware for the traditional tea ceremony.
 Since 1992, the SCCP has opened the Institute of Ceramic Studies for professional ceramic artists from all over the world to the artist-in-residence program.
 Up to the year of 2016, 1,153 ceramists from 50 countries were hosted.

 The concept of Wabi-Sabi is one of the most important Japanese aesthetics.
 Shigaraki is a place with long ceramics history of Wabi-Sabi Wares.
-It is also an ideal place for ceramists because of it rice deposits of high quality ceramic materials.
-The artist-in-residence program at the SCCP (The Shigaraki Ceramic Cultural Park) provides artists to work in a stimulating creative environments through exchanges with other artists.
+It is also an ideal place for ceramists because of its rich deposits of high-quality ceramic materials.
+The artist-in-residence program at the SCCP(The Shigaraki Ceramic Cultural Park) provides artists to work in a stimulating creative environment through exchanges with other artists.

 Artist-in-Residence Period: May-Oct, 2018

 Venue: The Institute of Ceramic Studies, The Shigaraki Ceramic Cultural Park, Shiga Pref, Japan.